From David Keys, Goldmann, Munich, 2002.

 (Published in GralsWelt 31/2004).

-If we deal with the past, then we find in the historiography above all king lists, political intrigues, wars, battles, conquests, tricks of strategists, etc. Relatively little can be learned about everyday life, and the influence of climatic fluctuations, epidemics or Natural disasters on historical developments is mentioned only as an exception.
-For example, it is hardly known that there is a striking connection between the persecution of witches and storms (especially the capricious weather during the “Little Ice Age” in the 16th century).
-In the Grail World we have pointed out the effects of epidemics several times, e.g. the dramatic break in people's self-image due to the great plague of the 14th century.
+When we look at the past, we mainly find king lists, political intrigues, wars, battles, conquests, strategists' dodges, etc. in historiography.
+Relatively little is said about everyday life, and the influence of climatic fluctuations, epidemics or natural disasters on historical developments is only mentioned in exceptional cases.
+For example, it is hardly known that there is a striking connection between witch hunts and storms (especially the capricious weather during the "Little Ice Age" in the 16th century).
+In the Grail World, we have repeatedly pointed out the impact of epidemics, e.g. the dramatic break in people's self-image caused by the great plague of the 14th century.
+(Cf.The fourth horseman" ).

 The sun darkened